cluekitty/mf/docs/bugs_and_glitches.md

 ### Oversights and Design Flaws

 - Floating point math is used when fixed point could have been used
-- `ClipdataConvertToCollision` is copied to RAM but still runs in ROM
 - Bomb's hitbox isn't centered
 - Power bomb gerons use the wrong sprite ID to calculate the destroyed bit position
 - Geemers hide when any button is pressed